-There are several different ways you can install crown moulding on top of your cabinets and it comes down to the look you are going for and the type of overlay on the cabinets.
-For half overlay and even some ¾ overlay cabinets, there is still enough room on the face frame to secure crown moulding to.
+There are several different ways you can install crown molding on top of your cabinets and it comes down to the look you are going for and the type of overlay on the cabinets.
+For half overlay and even some ¾ overlay cabinets, there is still enough room on the face frame to which you can secure crown molding.
 For full overlay cabinets, you would have to secure it to the top of the cabinets.

 In most cases you will need a nailing block behind the crown to secure it to.
 This can be a thin piece of 1” x 1” material that secures to the top of the face frame and acts as support.
 You should secure the nailing blocks to the cabinet, then the crown molding to the nailing blocks as shown in the diagram.

 Nailing Block – Set Back Method